Boat carrying Haitian migrants grounds off the Florida Keys

 The U.S. Coast Guard and other agencies rushed to help the group of migrants, which included women and children.

-“Multiple agencies responded quickly & worked closely to protect a lot of lives today.”
-U.S. Coast Guard Lt.
+“Multiple agencies responded quickly & worked closely to protect a lot of lives today,” U.S. Coast Guard Lt.
 Cmdr.
-Jason Neiman tweeted on Sunday night.
+Jason Neiman tweeted Sunday night.

 It was not immediately know how many people were taken to hospitals.
 Coast Guard images at the scene showed a large group of Haitians draped in towels on the shore.